 Quotes and Readings of the Day

-From Parshat Va'etchanan.
+Torah reading From Parshat Ki Tavo.
 From THE TANAKH: The New JPS Translation According to the Traditional Hebrew Text.
 Copyright 1985 by the Jewish Publication Society.
 Used by permission.

 Angel Quote of the Day